madalinignisca/cmspods-webapp/README.md

 # CMS Pods Manager

 **CMS Pods** allows you to manage the hosting of websites built on WordPress, Ghosts and other to come on VPS servers from cloud providers using Docker.

 Servers are provisioned in your own account.
 Websites are deployed using Docker and allows to use multiple servers for different scenarios (uses Docker Swarm and block storage volumes).

-The webapp can store configuration data locally or on a few cloud storage you require.
-It does not store anything to any other entity.
+Frontend: React + Bootstrap
+Libraries: Firebase, Dockerode
+Backend: Firebase Cloudstore & Cloud Functions

 ## Roadmap: